 If prior to the date when an ordinance takes effect a petition signed by qualified electors of the City equal in number to one hundred fifty (150) or fifteen percent (15%) of the total votes cast at the last municipal election, whichever is greater, is filed with the City Clerk requesting that any such ordinance be repealed or be submitted to a vote of the electors, the ordinance shall thereby be prevented from going into operation.
 The Council shall thereupon reconsider the ordinance at its regular meeting, and either repeal it or by "yes" and "no" vote reaffirm its adherence to the ordinance as passed.
-In the latter case the Council shall immediately order a special election, pending which the ordinance shall remain suspended.
+In the latter case the Council shall immediately order a special election to be held thereon, or submit the ordinance at the next regular municipal election, pending which the ordinance shall remain suspended.
 If ordering a special election, the special election shall be held at the earliest date possible under State law for special elections.
-If a majority of the electors voting thereon is opposed to the ordinance, it shall not become effective, but if a majority of the electors on the date therein specified.
+If a majority of the electors voting thereon is opposed to the ordinance, it shall not become effective, but if a majority of the electors voting thereon favors the ordinance, it shall go into effect immediately or on the date therein specified.